 - Catedral Metropolitana is the stunning cathedral that looms over the city.
 Although several earthquakes destroyed the interior of the church, the ornate exterior facade is impressive on its own.
 Taking almost 100 years to construct, this baroque and classical building has 12 towering pillars, a marble altar, and two side-wing towers.

-- Guatemalan National Theatre is a jaw-dropping complex that was once a historical military fortress.
-This cultural center shows every type of performance in its grand theater, from musicals to operas to ballets.
+- The Guatemalan National Theatre is a jaw-dropping complex that was once a historical military fortress.
+This cultural centre shows every type of performance in its grand theatre, from musicals to operas to ballets.

 Rarely visited by tourists, you’ll most likely have the jagged cliffs and running waters all to yourself.
 The further you go into the canyon, the more stunning and gigantic the rocks are!